How to: Add Posts to Pages in WordPress [Tutorial]

 If you want to make the posts that will appear on your pages “look pretty” (or look consistant with the rest of your website) – you will need to be comfortable playing with CSS as well.

-IF any of that stuff above scares you, I recommend NOT reading this and asking us for help.
+If any of that stuff above scares you, I recommend NOT reading this and asking us for help with custom WordPress design and development.

 Otherwise – let’s add posts to pages in WordPress!